varqox/sim-project/README.md

   ```sh
   make install
   ```
-  It will ask for MySQL credentials
+  It will ask for MySQL credentials.
+For testing purposes, you can type sim, sim, sim, localhost for MariaDB username, password, database and user host.

   If you want to install SIM in other location that build/ type